All Episodes

 Okay, so I said that on Monday.

-Um I guess it's a C I told you so, because Obama's still apologizing in the Middle East for this guy and his video, and there's I'm just explaining why.
+And I guess it's a see I told you so because Obama's still apologizing in the Middle East for this guy and his video.

 Yep, and here's the first of them.

-The nuns have gone feminizing on everybody.
+The nuns have gone feminazzi on everybody.

-The bar for civility on cable television and talk radio has fallen so low that by comparison O'Reilly seems almost reasonable.
+The bar for civility on cable television and talk radio has fallen so low that by comparison, O'Reilly seems almost reasonable.

 Talk about the folks who take it too far.